 Frequently Asked Questions

-Web Font licenses can be purchased from either Font Spring or My Fonts.
+Web Font licenses can be purchased from either Font Spring or Font Bros.

 I want to use one of your freeware fonts in a commercial design.
 Do I need to purchase a license?